wire report

 What happened

-According to The Guardian’s source item, ‘I had to start living for me’: Suzette Charles on winning Miss America, confronting Bill Cosby and releasing her debut album 33 years late, From late-night calls with Stevie Wonder to tours with Frank Sinatra, the US singer seemed primed for pop success – so what caused her to hide from the public for decades?
+According to The Guardian’s report, ‘I had to start living for me’: Suzette Charles on winning Miss America, confronting Bill Cosby and releasing her debut album 33 years late, From late-night calls with Stevie Wonder to tours with Frank Sinatra, the US singer seemed primed for pop success – so what caused her to hide from the public for decades?
 Finally back in the spotlight, she tells her remarkable story ‘I can’t believe this is actually happening!”
 Suzette Charles says on a video call.
 At 63, she is about to release her self-titled debut album 33 years later than she had hoped, and her disbelief is understandable.
 Crowned the first biracial Miss America in 1984, aged 20, in controversial circumstances, Charles went on to suffer a lifetime of adversity.
 She faced a distressing tour with Bill Cosby and mistreatment by record labels, and her debut album was shelved when her songwriters Stock Aitken Waterman (SAW) – who had made huge hits for Kylie Minogue, Rick Astley and more – split up.
 Then came a decades-long marriage that seemed to end her artistic career

 Context

 The development sits in VINI’s Culture file for readers following arts, entertainment, fashion, film, music, celebrity, and the business of culture.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-05-15T07:00:30+00:00.
+The report is dated 2026-05-15T07:00:30+00:00.

 What to watch